GLOBAL HEALTH EDUCATION PROGRAMS

 Please visit our EXPLORE database for a comprehensive view of the global education and training programs conducted by faculty at the David Geffen School of Medicine and UCLA Health in collaboration with international partners.

 For 25 years, the UCLA/Fogarty AIDS International Training and Research Program (UCLA/Fogarty AITRP) has provided education and training that enables international healthcare professionals to complete M.S. and Ph.D. degrees in the epidemiology of HIV/AIDS.
 Through partnerships with leading universities and HIV/AIDS control programs in partner countries, UCLA/Fogarty AITRP aims to provide training for local healthcare professionals and technical staff to assist with the prevention and control of HIV/AIDS.
-The program is currently collaborating with institutions and professionals in Cambodia, China, India, Indonesia, Laos, Myanmar, Thailand, and Vietnam.
+The program has collaborated with institutions and professionals in Cambodia, China, India, Indonesia, Laos, Myanmar, Thailand, and Vietnam.

 Trainees in the M.S. program typically spend between fifteen and twenty-one months in formal course work at UCLA and three to six months completing their fieldwork and thesis.
 Ph.D. trainees usually spend three years in academic studies at UCLA and twelve to eighteen months completing their dissertation.
 The UCLA/Fogarty AITRP also offers in-country courses, as well as a three-month postdoctoral training course at UCLA.
 To be considered for participation, health professionals must guarantee that they will return to their home country after completion of the program.